swan3401/blog/content/blogs/simple-linear-regression/index.md

 - Egg size and required boiling time
 - Laundry size and required amount of detergent
 - Height and weight

+This article will examine **simple linear regression**, where the model only includes one independent variable.

 The model is expressed as: